 Difficult and dangerous conditions in El Salvador, Nicaragua and Guatemala are forcing hundreds of thousands to flee north towards Mexico.
 Due to the influx of these refugees into Mexico, tensions in local communities have risen.
-In collaboration with our local partners in Mexico, UNHCR and RET, the FCSA educates over 40 Young Coaches to use football as a tool to help integrate refugee children into their new communities.
+In collaboration with our local partners, UNHCR and RET, the FCSA educated over 40 Young Coaches to use football as a tool to help integrate refugee children into their new communities.

 Our gallery gives you the opportunity to browse through a selection of pictures of our work in Mexico.
 Enjoy the best moments with our Young Coaches, instructors and children in action.

 Mexico has been facing increasing numbers of refugees coming from central American countries.
 Hundreds of thousands of women, men and minors from El Salvador, Nicaragua or Guatemala flee extreme violence associated with gangs and drug trafficking, poverty, government instability or persecution due to their sexual orientation and gender identity (LGBTI individuals).
 Unable to secure their and their children’s survival in their violent countries, they start migrating to reach a better life in other countries up north.
 On their way, many will cross one of Mexico’s southern borders.

 After the strenuous journey many families decide to stay in the very poor southern Mexican states.
 The increasing influx of refugees and asylum seekers puts a strain on the local communities where resources are already scarce.
 Some Mexicans are open to help and receive migrants, others don’t want them in their country.
 While the readiness to help decreases, the xenophobia and social tensions increase in Mexican communities hosting refugees.